Publish with Us

 Volume 1

 Network segmentation is a very important approach in enhancing network security.
 The approach involves breaking down the network into smaller, more manageable segments, each with its own specific security requirements.
 This strategy supports maintaining stable perimeters and effective access control while safeguarding critical resources, such as database servers, from unauthorized access.
-The relevance of network segmentation in IIoT comes right with the state-of-the-art and interconnected nature of many devices that..
+The relevance of network segmentation in IIoT comes with the state-of-the-art and interconnected nature of many devices that may..

 Research Article